Soil formation: Organisms

-Humans impact soil formation by removing vegetation cover through tillage, application of herbicides, fire and leaving soils bare.
+Humans impact soil formation by removing vegetation cover through tillage, application of herbicides, fire, deforestation, and leaving soils bare.
 This can lead to erosion, waterlogging, lateritization or podzolization (according to climate and topography).
 Tillage mixes the different soil layers, restarting the soil formation process as less weathered material is mixed with the more developed upper layers, resulting in net increased rate of mineral weathering.

 Earthworms, ants, termites, moles, gophers, as well as some millipedes and tenebrionid beetles, mix the soil as they burrow, significantly affecting soil formation.
 Earthworms ingest soil particles and organic residues, enhancing the availability of plant nutrients in the material that passes through their bodies.
 They aerate and stir the soil and create stable soil aggregates, after having disrupted links between soil particles during the intestinal transit of ingested soil, thereby assuring ready infiltration of water.
 As ants and termites build mounds, earthworms transport soil materials from one horizon to another.
-Other important functions are fulfilled by earthworms in the soil ecosystem, in particular their intense mucus production, both within the intestine and as a lining in their galleries, exert a priming effect on soil microflora, giving them the status of ecosystem engineers, which they share with ants and termites.
+Other important functions are fulfilled by earthworms in the soil ecosystem, in particular their intense mucus production, both within the intestine and as a lining in their galleries (burrows), exert a priming effect on soil microflora, giving them the status of ecosystem engineers, which they share with ants and termites.

 In general, the mixing of the soil by the activities of animals, sometimes called pedoturbation, tends to undo or counteract the tendency of other soil-forming processes that create distinct horizons.
 Termites and ants may also retard soil profile development by denuding large areas of soil around their nests, leading to increased loss of soil by erosion, the same for the deposition of casts at the soil surface by earthworms.
 Large animals such as gophers, moles, and prairie dogs bore into the lower soil horizons, bringing materials to the surface.
 Their tunnels are often open to the surface, encouraging the movement of water and air into the subsurface layers.
 In localized areas, they enhance mixing of the lower and upper horizons by creating and later refilling the tunnels.
 Old animal burrows in the lower horizons often become filled with soil material from the overlying A horizon, creating profile features known as crotovinas or krotovinas.